oriolcolomefont/Master-Thesis/README.md

 ## Acknowledgements

-[Carl Thomé](https://github.com/carlthome) and [Carlos Lordelo](https://github.com/cpvlordelo), whose expertise in MIR, ML, and DSP has been pivotal to the progress and success of my thesis.
-Their invaluable guidance and unwavering encouragement have empowered me to overcome the challenges encountered throughout this journey.
-Their dedication and commitment to mentorship are truly inspiring, and their influence has left an indelible mark on my academic path.
-The opportunity to work under their mentorship has been a privilege and an honor.
-Their profound impact is beyond what words can encapsulate.
+[Carl Thomé](https://github.com/carlthome) and [Carlos Lordelo](https://github.com/cpvlordelo), whose unrivaled expertise in the areas of MIR, ML, and DSP has not only been pivotal to the success of my thesis but their wisdom and guidance have been a constant source of motivation and enlightenment.
+Their genuine enthusiasm for mentorship and an intrinsic knack for going above and beyond has been truly inspiring.
+Throughout my journey, they have been more than just mentors; they have become the embodiment of academic kindness and professionalism.
+They never made me feel inferior or judged but treated me as an equal peer, fostering an environment of respect and intellectual growth.

+Their unwavering support and encouragement have empowered me to tackle and overcome the myriad challenges encountered during this journey.
+Their influence has left a lasting mark on my academic path and their mentorship, a privilege I will forever hold in high esteem.
+The profundity of their impact, which extends well beyond the scope of this thesis, is not easily encapsulated by mere words but is deeply felt in the better researcher I have become under their guidance.

 ## License